In last week’s post, I gave you 9 Ways to Write Characters Your Readers Will Love.

 Here’s a few ways to write characters we love to hate.

 1. Make them a bully and/or a sadist.
 The east way to make a reader dislike a character is to show them deliberately causing an innocent person physical or emotional pain and suffering.
 If they derive some sort of pleasure from it, we will despise them even more.

 Sadistic villains might torture the hero into divulging information that they don’t have.
 They can make demands that are impossible to fulfill so that everyone around them is constantly terrified of punishment or crushed by guilt and disappointment.
-However, sort of villain often that lacks depth.
+However, that sort of villain often lacks depth.
 We rarely know anything about them except for their hunger for everyone’s suffering.
 It’s easy to see them as purely evil.

-In order to avoid creating a cliche, it might help to keep in mind that bullies and sadist are not necessarily in love with inflicting pain and emotional distress—it’s the power that gets them off.
+In order to avoid creating a cliche, it might help to keep in mind that bullies and sadists are not necessarily in love with inflicting pain and emotional distress—it’s the power that gets them off.
 The need to control someone else’s body and someone else’s life is the driving force behind their actions.

 2. Make them a murderer or a vigilante.
 This seems odd to say but killing someone doesn’t make a character likable or worthy of hate.
 Crazy, right?
 Unlike bullying, if the intended victim is evil enough, the killing can be justified.
 “Some people just need killing.”
 And just like that, a murderer becomes a hero.

 Murder—and all other crimes, for that matter—only transform the character into a villain if they do it for selfish reasons, or if innocents are caught in the crossfire.
 A motive can make all the difference.
 A cold-blooded killer can be sympathetic if they are avenging the deaths of innocent people.
 A con man who targets lonely, single mothers and drains them of every cent to their name, will not garner sympathy.